chinapedia/wikipedia.abstract.en/Page/Finland.md

 Transport

-Kontio_towing.jpgs enable shipping even during severe winters.]]
-Green_Finnish_Pendolino.JPG operates a railway network serving all major cities.]]
+s enable shipping even during severe winters.]] operates a railway network serving all major cities.]]

 The extensive road system is utilized by most internal cargo and passenger traffic.
 The annual state operated road network expenditure of around 1 billion euro is paid with vehicle and fuel taxes which amount to around 1.5 billion euro and 1 billion euro.